 Orlando Downtown Commercial and Residential Building Improvement Program

 Businesses looking to renovate their physical spaces in downtown Orlando can access grants valued from $15,000 to $120,000.
 The building must be located within the boundaries of the city’s Community Redevelopment Agency (CRA).
-This grant aims to improve the image of downtown Orlando to maintain commerce and raise property values in the area.
+This grant aims to improve downtown Orlando’s image to maintain commerce and raise property values in the area.

 Salt Lake City River District Gardens Façade Improvement Grant

 This relatively small grant is only available to businesses within Salt Lake City’s River District.
-Like the grant from the previous section, the funding comes from a larger initiative to improve the area’s image.
+Like the previous section’s grant, the funding comes from a larger initiative to improve the area’s image.

 San Francisco Historic Preservation Grant

-San Francisco’s Office of Economic and Workforce Development provides many grants and loans to entrepreneurs approaching different stages of growth.
+San Francisco’s Office of Economic and Workforce Development provides many grants and loans to entrepreneurs approaching different growth stages.
 This particular grant goes to businesses that do work related to preserving and rehabilitating historic structures.
 Recipients can use the funds for research, documentation, education, or feasibility studies.

 What if I Can’t Qualify for a Small Business Grant?